PeterOmbodi/caesar-s_calendar/README.md

 ## Features

 - Intuitive drag-and-drop interface for placing puzzle pieces
-- Rotate pieces with a single tap/click
+- Rotate pieces with a single tap or click
 - Flip pieces with a double tap/click
-- Automatic puzzle solver (Dancing Links algorithm)
+- Automatic puzzle solver powered by the Dancing Links algorithm
+- Move history with undo and redo functionality
+- Supports screen rotation and dynamic resizing
+- Light and dark themes with manual override
 - Multi-platform support: Android, iOS, Windows, macOS, Linux, Web
 - Modern UI built with Flutter